mcascone/mysite/Readme.md

 ### Note on local `minikube` clusters
 `minikube` is a great way to test kubernetes stuff on your local machine.
 Install it with `homebrew install minikube`, start it with `minikube start`.

-To enable the Load Balancer services to work without any Port Forwarding or Ingress shenanigans, you have to enable the `tunnel` feature: `minikube tunnel`.
+To enable the Load Balancer services to work without any Port Forwarding or Ingress shenanigans, you only have to run: `minikube tunnel`.
 All Load Balancers should then be accessible at `localhost`.
 > Note that this means there's only one URL to use.
 If you want to expose multiple services at `localhost`, you'll have to specify unique ports for each one.

 ## Deploy to kubernetes: helm